reexjungle/xcal/README.md

 |   ├── technical.data.concretes.csproj
 |   ├── technical.data.contracts.csproj
 ├── tests/
+|   ├── xcal.test.server.integration.contracts.csproj
-|   ├── xcal.applications.server.web.local.csproj
+|   ├── xcal.test.server.integration.concretes.csproj

 ```

 ### Development Tools for xCal

 xCal is written entirely in C# - therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate rapid application development.
 As a matter of fact, Microsoft now  offers [Visual Studio Community 2013][6] at no cost to an unlimited number of users developing open source projects.
-In any case, if Visual Studio does not suit your tastes, please feel free to use other third-party tools.
+In any case, if Visual Studio does not suit your tastes, please feel free to use other third-party tools e.g. [Xamarin Studio / Monodevelop](http://www.monodevelop.com/download/).

 *For the remainder of this Get Started section and for the sake of simplicity, it would be assumed you use Visual Studio 2013 for software development.*